unChaz/sci-fi-5e/srd/monsters/beasts.md

 **_Hooves_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one prone creature. _Hit:_ 22 (4d8 + 4) bludgeoning damage.

 The majestic **giant elk** is rare to the point that its appearance is often taken as a foreshadowing of an important event, such as the birth of a king.
 Legends tell of gods that take the form of giant elk when visiting the Material Plane.
-Many cultures therefore believe that to hunt these creatures is to invite divine wrath.
+Many cultures therefore believe that to hunt these creatures is to invite Alien wrath.

 #### Giant Fire Beetle